 We assessed the susceptibility of the company's financial statements to material misstatement and how fraud might occur, including through discussions with the directors, discussions within our audit team planning meeting, updating our record of internal controls and ensuring these controls operated as intended.
 We evaluated possible incentives and opportunities for fraudulent manipulation of the financial statements.
 We identified laws and regulations that are of significance in the context of the company by discussions with directors and by updating our understanding of the sector in which the company operates.

-Laws and regulations of direct significance in the context of the company include The Companies Act 2006 and UK Tax legislation, specifically legislation relating to creative industry tax credits.
+Laws and regulations of direct significance in the context of the company include The Companies Act 2006 and UK Tax legislation.

 Audit response to risks identified